Germany's Merkel calls for restarting EU migrant rescue mission | DW | 16.08.2019

 Germany had strongly supported the continuation of the naval mission.

-While its primary mission was to combat smuggling gangs off Libya, it was also tasked with enforcing a weapons embargo on Libya.
+While Sophia's primary mission was to combat smuggling gangs off Libya, it was also tasked with enforcing a weapons embargo on Libya.

 Italian Interior Minister Matteo Salvini has been one of the main forces behind limiting sea rescues, with the far-right politician preventing private rescue boats from docking on Italian shores.